gvwilson/thirdbit/fiction/madica/index.md

 and, and---do you like it?"
 He spun in a circle, waggling the flaps on his wings.
 "And the best part is, I can fly!
 I can really fly!"

 Madica felt Laurellen's fingers dig into her shoulder.
-"Oh, Ike..." her friend whispered.
+"Oh, Ike…" her friend whispered.
 Every other boy in their grade had their wings come in before Ike's.
 When his finally sprouted, and one of them turned out to be flumpy, Madica had teased him just like everyone else at